liaoliao666/usequery/docs/guides/ssr.md

 ## Using Other Frameworks or Custom SSR Frameworks

-This guide is at-best, a high level overview of how SSR with Vue Query should work.
+This guide is at-best, a high level overview of how SSR with Vu Query should work.
 Your mileage may vary since there are many different possible setups for SSR.

 > If you can, please contribution your findings back to this page for any framework specific guidance!